Committed to improving the health and well-being of all people across every state.

 Certification and Training

-Legislation passed in April 2021 created a board within the Department of Public Health to develop and oversee CHW certification.
-Certification is required for CHWs to submit claims to the state Medicaid program but is not required when services are paid for through MCO administrative dollars.
+Legislation passed in April 2021 created a CHW Certification Review Board within the Department of Public Health to develop and oversee CHW certification.
+Certification is required for CHWs to submit claims to the state Medicaid program but is not required when services are paid for through managed care organization administrative dollars.

 Medicaid Reimbursement